riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-dsp/PROFILE_BLOCK.md

 7. Saves models and formulas

 ## Troubleshooting

-### "libonnxruntime.so.1.17.0: cannot open shared object file"
-- Check that ONNX Runtime libraries are in the specified directory
-- Check that the OS detection is working correctly

 ### "Parameter setting index out of range"
 - Check template files for hardcoded parameter indices